-Currently, none of the Independent Non-Executive Directors has reached the 9-year term in Maybank IB.
+Recently, Mr. Hans Johan Patrik Sandin resigned as Independent Non-Executive Director effective 19 May 2024, upon the completion of his 9-year tenure of directorship on the Board.
 The Board will continue to monitor the tenure of each independent Director as part of succession planning.